• Skip to primary navigation

 • 2 Shallots

-• 1 cup Unsalted Sliced Almonds (or nut of choice)
+• ¾ cup Slivered Almonds (or sliced almonds) (or unsalted nuts of choice)

-I wanted the flavor of the ingredients to shine through with this Wild Rice Chicken Salad and didn't want to overload it with dressing.
+I aimed to allow the natural flavors of the ingredients shine through with this Wild Rice Chicken Salad and didn't want to overload it with dressing.

-I like the dressing to bring out the flavors in a salad like this and provide a base to sort of tie the whole thing together.
+I like the dressing to bring out the flavors in a salad like this and to provide a base that ties the whole thing together.

-This recipe is made with a little bit of mayo so it's slightly creamy.
+This dressing is made with mayo so it's slightly creamy.
 Dijon mustard is added for a little kick and some white wine vinegar brightens it up.

-1. To make the dressing combine ⅓ cup mayo, 1 Tbsp.
-Dijon mustard, 2 Tbsp. white wine vinegar, and ⅛ tsp. each of kosher salt and pepper in a small bowl.
+1. To make the dressing, combine a heaping ⅓ cup mayo, 1 Tbsp.
+Dijon mustard, 1 Tbsp. plus 1 tsp. of white wine vinegar, and ¼ tsp. each of kosher salt and pepper in a small bowl.

 2. Stir all of these ingredients together using a small whisk or a fork until completely combined.